 Even this Umber Glass Sconce from Kichler Lighting will not satisfy the Craftsman purist, as it has few perpendiculars or squares that give Craftsman that unique blocky look.
 Still, with its rough bronze finish and exposed screws, it looks like something practitioners of the Arts & Crafts Movement might have hammered out.

-Even... though Kichler is a wholesaler and you cannot purchase from their site, I am including a link to that site below because it is especially informative.Continue to 7 of 7 below.
+Even though Kichler is a wholesaler and you cannot purchase from their site, we are including a link to that site below because it is especially informative.Continue to 6 of 6 below.

 Super Modern Brushed Aluminum Sconce Light